-"Born and raised in Milton Keynes in 1970, I left school with A levels in geography, history and maths and achieved a place at Plymouth University in 1989.
+"Born and raised in Milton Keynes in 1970, I left school with A levels in geography, history and maths and achieved a place at University of Plymouth in 1989.
 I immensely enjoyed the course, the teaching was to a very high standard and the subject matter itself varied enough to keep my options open afterwards.

 I went on to complete an MSc Applied Marine Sciences degree, sponsored by NERC.